ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - For reviewers:
   - Prefer to directly give suggestions how to change sentences.
   - General questions should be asked in the root of "Conversation" and not at vaguely related sentences in the review.
-- Decision PRs only contain a single decision and changes directly related to the decision. (e.g. adding it as a "Related Decision" elsewhere)
+- Decision PRs only modify a *single* decision.
+  Small exceptions like backlinks from other decisions are okay, though.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone other than the person that created the decision.
 - The purpose of decisions is to have clear descriptions of technical problems and solutions.